bartu867/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 T^2 \propto r^3
 \]

-For circular orbits, using Newton’s law of gravitation and centripetal force, the orbital period can be derived as:
+Using Newton’s law of gravitation and centripetal force, we can derive the formula for circular orbits:

 \[
 T = 2\pi \sqrt{\frac{r^3}{GM}}